QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/views/index.md

 <div class="row row-cols-md-2 mt-3"><div>

-If something is only here to decorate the screen, you should make it as not important for accessibility.
+If something is only here to decorate the screen, you should mark it as not important for accessibility.

 ```
 <ImageView